 CPAs should guide this preparation process.
 We call it STEP: STudy, Evaluate, Prepare.

-Financial statement preparers and auditors must learn the details of the new standard and the amendments that have occurred since the new standard was put in place in 2014, understand the transition methods available upon adoption and review the new disclosure requirements.
+Financial statement preparers and auditors must learn the details of the new standard and the amendments that occurred since the new standard arrived in 2014.
+And they must understand the transition methods available upon adoption and review the new disclosure requirements.

-More importantly, companies should get a clear understanding of how the new standard is different compared to current practice.
+More importantly, companies should get a clear understanding of how the new standard differs compared to current practice.
 Getting a 10-minute overview of the standards is not going to be enough.